 With Thanksgiving right around the corner, have your kids repurpose their Halloween candy by decorating turkeys and other festive crafts.
 Create a candy corn handprint turkey to display for family and friends in November.
 Or try making some turkey treats to decorate your living space for the upcoming holiday.
 Gobble, gobble!

-Get ready for cookie swaps and countless holiday parties.
-Excess M&Ms and Hershey’s Kisses can be saved for the upcoming holiday seasons and used to make festive chocolate pretzels.
-Reese’s Peanut Butter Cups can easily replace chocolate chips in oatmeal chocolate chip cookies.
-These cookies are a great way to spread some holiday cheer!
+Get ready for cookie swaps and countless holiday parties!
+You can find plenty of leftover Halloween candy recipes to choose from online.
+For example, excess M&Ms and Hershey’s Kisses can be saved for the upcoming holiday seasons and used to make festive chocolate pretzels.
+Reese’s Peanut Butter Cups can easily replace chocolate chips in oatmeal chocolate chip cookies for a great way to spread some holiday cheer!

 If baking isn’t your scene, try adding a bit of chocolate-based candies to sweeten up some homemade granola or trail mix.
-Both granola and trail mix can be added as a topping to Greek yogurt, a bowl of fresh fruit or our Blackberry, Apple & Chia Puree as an afternoon snack.
+Both granola and trail mix can be added as a topping to Greek yogurt or a bowl of fresh fruit for an afternoon snack.

 To help prevent dental cavities, dentists nationwide will participate in the Halloween Candy Buyback Program, which allows you to trade in candy in exchange for a set rate per pound.
 This candy is then distributed to troops overseas with dental hygiene products via Soldiers’ Angels.